 World Health Organisation (April 2020)

 use of kit, participating on activities with Covid-19 precautions

 As outlined by the government, activities in the outdoors limits transmission and more easily allows for distance between participants.
-We have considered the safety of activities initially under the advised social distancing of 2 metres.
+We have considered the safety of activities initially under the advised social distancing of 2 metres, which in Wales is still the legal requirement.
 This importantly is coupled with our basic safety precautions as listed in the section ‘effective infection protection and control’.

 Of particular note on activities, participants will be issued with their own kit to be used only by them.
 This will include waterproofs, fleeces, bags, helmets, buoyancy aids, harnesses and clip karabiners.
 In between groups all kit will be cleaned with disinfectant and according to manufacturers guidelines or not touched for 72 hours.
 This is the length of time the virus can survive on hard surfaces indoors with survival time being less on soft surfaces, as stated by the World Health Organisation.
 Outdoors and in direct sunlight the virus becomes 90% ineffective in a matter of minutes, as found in the paper used by Welsh Government Simulated Sunlight Rapidly Inactivates SARS-CoV-2 on Surfaces (May 2020).

 For any of the group scenarios the following activities could take place safely with 2 m social distancing, incorporating any of the extra notes.
-It is expected, following English and Welsh Government school guidance, that this is generally expected for secondary school pupils or older.
+If instructors have to be temporarily closer than 2m, for safety reasons, face masks will be worn.

 - Outdoor Activity Sheets: Our at home outdoor activity sheets can be adapted to be instructor led at 2 m distancing.